 You can also insert a Signature Using the Quick Bar.
 When you’re composing a message in the Compose window, type Command-L on Mac or ctrl-L on Windows to activate the Quick Bar, then start typing the name of the signature you want.
 The matching items will appear as you type, and all you have to do is select the one you want, then press the enter key on your keyboard.

 And if you need a little help getting started with signatures, Postbox contains 25 beautifully designed signatures that you can customize.

 To use the custom signatures, open a new Compose window, then click on the "Signatures" button in the toolbar.

 In the pop-up menu that displays, select Custom Signatures...

 Here you will see the Signatures panel with all of the custom signatures available to you.

 Browse through the signatures, then click the Add button and give your signature a name.

-To customize a signatures, click the Signatures toolbar button, and then select "Edit..." from the popup menu.
+To customize a signature, click the Signatures toolbar button, and then select "Edit..." from the popup menu.